dddrrreee/cs140e-25win/labs/7-uart/README.md

      devices you MUST use a `dev_barrier()`.
    - Its not always clear when X and Y are different devices.
+   - We assume we don't know what the client code was doing, so as with the interrupt handler and unlike GPIO code: each time you come into or leave the uart code, do a device barrier.
    - Pay attenton for errata!
 There are some serious ones here.
 If you have a week free you'd learn alot figuring out what these are (esp hard given